Patarimi/hades/docs/README.md

 ## Design flow

-Starting from the specifications written in a design.yml file, the following flow is run (see #working_dir).
+Starting from the specifications written in a design.yml file, the following flow is run [see](#working-directory).

 ```mermaid
 stateDiagram